-You probably may have some idea about what kind of therapy you’ll receive in drug rehab.
-However, it’s important to know the correct information to dispel any myths you may have.
+You probably may have some idea about the kind of therapy you’ll receive in drug rehab.
+However, it’s important that you have the correct information to dispel any myths you may have.

 Most rehab centers include group therapy in their treatment plans.
 It’s important to have a support system to help you get through recovery and to maintain sobriety after treatment.
 Group therapy enables you to meet others who are in similar situations.
 They can offer support and tips on how to deal with specific situations.
 Sometimes, just knowing someone understands what you’re going through can help you feel not so alone.